hespanha/funpartools/README.md

 createGateway help latex
 ```

-*FunParTools* contains its own documentation embedded into the matlab
+*FunParTools* contains its own documentation embedded into the *Matlab*
 scripts.
-To see it, type at the matlab prompt:
+To see it, type at the *Matlab* prompt:

 ``` matlab
 help setParameters